 Firstly, you need to understand the details and criteria of the recruitment role that you are trying to reach.
 To get a promotion, you should be adopting the behaviours and taking on some of the responsibilities that the role requires.
 How can you be denied promotion if you are already aligning your behaviour with the role that you are going after?

 You need to train yourself on how to develop the skills needed in the role, think about what you need to be doing outside of what you are currently doing to reach the next level.

-For instance, when the opportunity of Team Leader was presented, I knew that some of the competencies would involve running wider team incentives.
+For instance, when the opportunity of Manager was presented, I knew that some of the competencies would involve running wider team incentives.
 So, I put myself forward to conduct internal training sessions because I knew I needed to upskill myself around this aspect of the role.

 You need to be confident enough to step forward and believe in your ideas that could bring value to the role.

-How different is the role of a team leader from your previous roles?
+How different is the role of a manager from your previous roles?